 San Mateo-Foster City

-Step 4: Do a Follow-up Assessment and Report on the actions taken by your class to conserve resources and reduce C02e
+Step 4: Do a Follow-up Assessment and / or report on the actions taken by your class to conserve resources and reduce C02e.
+Include the numbers here in this step, such as the amount of paper recycled over 30 days.

 Through a series of partnerships with community members, George Hall embarks on the waste reduction challenge by embracing innovation!